alpenumilch/fdroidclassic/README.md

 ### What works

 * index-v1 support.
-* Privileged Extension support (in progress, need to release the extensions somewhere)
+* **Privileged Extension** support (Somewhat WiP, see FAQ below)
 * Inline changelogs
-* Screenshots
+* Showing screenshots
 * Translation and Donations options
 * Localized metadata
+* Lots of usability improvements and bug fixes over the official client (some of them are backported by now)

 ### Todo

 * proper mirror support.
 They are currently not completely broken, but I'm not actually sure if mirrors are really used right now.
-* There are some occasional performance problems where the UI gets stuttery, this is tracking in #43 (with more background in #23).
+* There are some occasional performance problems where the UI gets stuttery, this is tracked in #43 (with more background in #23).
+* The internals of the app are quite dated by now, which makes developing it further challenging.
+Major parts of it will need to be rewritten in the near-future.

 ### Features NOT included